NUBO: A Transparent Python Package for Bayesian Optimization: Introduction

-With \pkg{NUBO} we provide an open-source implementation of Bayesian optimisation aimed at researchers with expertise in disciplines other than statistics and computer science.
-To ensure that our target audience can understand and use Bayesian optimisation to its full potential, \pkg{NUBO} focuses particularly on (a) transparency through clean and understandable code, precise references, and thorough documentation and (b) user experience through a modular and flexible design, easy syntax, and a careful selection of implemented algorithms.
-There exist various \proglang{Python} packages for Bayesian optimisation as listed in Table~\ref{tab:overview}.
-Most of them only support sequential single-point optimisation, i.e., every point suggested by the algorithm has to be evaluated by the objective function before moving on to the next iteration.
+With NUBO, we provide an open-source implementation of Bayesian optimisation aimed at researchers with expertise in disciplines other than statistics and computer science.
+To ensure that our target audience can understand and use Bayesian optimisation to its full potential, NUBO focuses particularly on (a)~transparency through clean and understandable code, precise references, and thorough documentation and (b)~user experience through a modular and flexible design, easy syntax, and a careful selection of implemented algorithms.
+Various Python packages for Bayesian optimisation exist as listed in Table~\ref{tab:overview}.
+Most of them only support sequential single-point optimisation, i.e.,~every point suggested by the algorithm has to be evaluated by the objective function before moving on to the next iteration.
 However, in many cases, parallelism can be exploited to speed up the optimisation process.
 For example, consider a simulator that can be run in parallel.
-Evaluating all points in parallel would save time as it would only take as long as evaluating a single point sequentially. \pkg{pyGPGO} \citep{Jimenez2017}, \pkg{bayes\_opt} \citep{Nogueira2014}, \pkg{Spearmint} \citep{Spearmint2023}, and \pkg{SMAC3} \citep{Lindauer2022} do not allow parallel multi-point optimisation.
-Furthermore, \pkg{Spearmint} and \pkg{SMAC3} are not modular, resulting in less flexible implementations and giving the user less control when tailoring Bayesian optimisation to unique research problems.
-To our knowledge, the closest available package to \pkg{NUBO} is \pkg{BoTorch} \citep{Balandat2020} as it also supports parallel and asynchronous optimisation through the use of Monte Carlo approximations of the acquisition functions.
-However, compared to the lightweight implementation of \pkg{NUBO}, \pkg{BoTorch} uses a very large code base that makes code comprehension difficult, as it often requires retracing various functions and objects through a large number of files.
-This can be quantified by the huge codebase represented in Table~\ref{tab:overview} as the total number of lines of code: \pkg{NUBO} implements Bayesian optimisation in only $826$ lines of code, while \pkg{BoTorch} uses $27,100$ lines of code, roughly $32$ times more than \pkg{NUBO}.
-It also provides a large number of functions and methods that enforce decisions non-expert users do not have the knowledge and experience to make. \pkg{NUBO} lightens this burden of the user by limiting itself to the most important methods.
-Table~\ref{tab:overview} also includes \pkg{GPyOpt} \citep{gpyopt2016}, however, it is no longer maintained and has recently been archived.
+Evaluating all points in parallel would save time as it would only take as long as evaluating a single point sequentially. pyGPGO \citep{Jimenez2017}, bayes\_opt\footnote{The package is also known under the name bayesian-optimization.} \citep{Nogueira2014}, Spearmint \citep{Spearmint2023}, and SMAC3 \citep{Lindauer2022} do not allow parallel multi-point optimisation.
+Furthermore, Spearmint is not modular, resulting in less flexible implementations and giving the user less control when tailoring Bayesian optimisation to unique research problems.
+To our knowledge, the closest available package to NUBO is BoTorch \citep{Balandat2020} as it also supports parallel and asynchronous optimisation through the use of Monte Carlo approximations of the acquisition functions.
+However, compared to the lightweight implementation of NUBO, BoTorch uses a very large code base that makes code comprehension difficult, as it often requires retracing various functions and objects through a large number of files.
+This can be quantified by the huge codebase represented in Table~\ref{tab:overview} as the total number of lines of code\footnote{The total number of lines of code does not include comments, blank lines and files that are irrelevant to the actual algorithms, such as examples, tests and test functions.}: NUBO implements Bayesian optimisation in only 1,322 lines of code over 20 files, while BoTorch uses 38,419 lines of code---roughly 29 times more than NUBO---and spreads them between 160 files.
+It also provides a large number of functions and methods that enforce decisions non-expert users do not have the knowledge and experience to make.
+NUBO lightens this burden of the user by limiting itself to the most important methods.
+Table~\ref{tab:overview} also includes GPyOpt \citep{gpyopt2016}; however, it is no longer maintained and has recently been archived.